rajivpoddar/tiptap-extension-pagination/README.md

 ### `defaultPaperColour: string`

 -   **Type**: `string`
 -   **Description**: The default paper color for the document.
 This is only the default setting for new documents, and can be customized in the editor.
+Should be specified as hex code.
 -   **Default**: `"#fff"`
 -   **Example**: `"#f0f0f0"`

 ### `useDeviceThemeForPaperColour: boolean`

 -   **Type**: `boolean`
 -   **Description**: Whether to use the device theme to set the paper color.
-If enabled, the default paper color will be ignored.
+If enabled, the default paper color option will be ignored.
 -   **Default**: `false`
 -   **Example**: `true | false`